 Costa Rica is also renowned for its whitewater rafting, offering waterscapes suitable for novices through experts.
 Because of past and current volcanic activity, the nation has bountiful rejuvenating hot springs, perfect for unwinding once the day’s adventures end.

 Ready to learn more about traveling Costa Rica with kids?
-Read on for our ultimate family travel guide.
+Read on for our ultimate travel guide.

-Warm temperatures year-round and plenty of sunshine make Costa Rica the ideal spot for your next family vacation.
+Warm temperatures year-round and plenty of sunshine make Costa Rica the ideal spot for your next family trip.
 This also means an abundance of local produce including bananas, plantains, mangos, and avocados and a wealth of natural scenery and wildlife.
 A birdwatcher’s dream, Costa Rica also boasts excellent turtle watching, and don’t be surprised to catch glimpses of howler monkeys, sloths, and more in the nation’s pristine rainforest settings.

 Wet Season: May through October/November